Terms and Conditions of Residence Hall Occupancy, 2022-2023

-- Room assignments will not be made nor changed on the basis of race, religion, sexual
+- B1 - Room assignments will not be made nor changed on the basis of race, religion,

 year.
 Continuance in residence is determined by a lottery system and available space.

-- New students are assigned to space according to the date all requested housing materials
+- B3 - New students are assigned to space according to the date all requested housing

-- The College reserves all rights concerning assignment and/or reassignment of all students.
+- B5 - The College reserves all rights concerning assignment and/or reassignment of

+all students.
 Requests for change will be considered but not necessarily approved.
-Students must

-secure prior approval of their Residence Hall Director and the Residential Life Office
+Students must secure prior approval of their Residence Hall Director and the Residential

-- In the event of vacancies, the College will require the lone student in a room either
+- B6 - In the event of vacancies, the College will require the lone student in a room

-to find a roommate of his/her own choosing or to relocate to a double occupancy room,
+either to find a roommate of their own choosing or to relocate to a double occupancy

-if time permits; or to accept another student who is on the waiting list or is in
+room, if time permits; or to accept another student who is on the waiting list or

 for the College.
 Students may not refuse another College-assigned student equal use

-of the room to which he/she has been assigned.
+of the room to which they have been assigned.
 Penalty incurred may be disciplinary

 action and/or assessment of full rent for that bed.

-- Living areas which become disruptive or are in violation of College policies will
+- B8 - Living areas which become disruptive or are in violation of College policies

-have residents reassigned at the discretion of the Residential Life Office
+will have residents reassigned at the discretion of the Residential Life Office.

 possible, reasonable notice will be given of cost changes.